 Karen O’Keefe manages grassroots and direct lobbying efforts in state legislatures for the largest marijuana policy reform organization in the United States — the Marijuana Policy Project (MPP).
-Karen played a key role in the passage of nine medical marijuana laws and five decriminalization laws, and in the implementation of Alaska’s Ballot Measure 2 to legalize and regulate marijuana for adults’ use.
+Karen played a key role in the passage of nine (9) medical marijuana laws and six (6) decriminalization laws, and in the implementation of Alaska’s Ballot Measure 2 to legalize and regulate marijuana for adults’ use.

 Karen earned her J.D. from Loyola School of Law, New Orleans where she was awarded the Gillis Long Public Service Award.
 In her free time, she has been a volunteer tutor and has been active in a number of causes, including against the death penalty, torture, and the Iraq war, and in support of safe bicycling infrastructure and affordable housing.